ESheldon31/Rock_Paper_Scissors_Game/README.md

 ## Further possible improvements

 Further improvements that could be made are:
+1. further retraining of the model with different users and backgrounds to improve accuracy of model's predictions.
-1. adding images to visually represent the computer choice on the screen.
+2. adding images to visually represent the computer choice on the screen.
-2. instead of just giving the option to close the window at the end of 3 rounds, the user could press a different key to play again.
+3. instead of just giving the option to close the window at the end of 3 rounds, the user could press a different key to play again.